tools/godep/FAQ.md

 1. Using older Godep Workspaces (`Godeps/_workspace`) and not using `godep go
    <cmd>`.
-1. Resetting the state of $GOPATH to what is in your `Godeps.json` file in order to cleanly re-vendor everything w/o upgrading/changing and deps.
+1. Resetting the state of $GOPATH to what is in your `Godeps.json` file in order to cleanly re-vendor everything w/o upgrading/changing any deps.
 This is useful when [migrating](https://github.com/tools/godep#migrating-to-vendor) from workspaces to `vendor` or when a bug is fixed in `godep` that cleans up a previous vendoring error.